 Phase II, Implementation

-Improvement goals were established for each location, team, and CSR.
-Senior management could perform the work with any mix of resources they chose: internal resources, The Lab’s resources, or others.
+Specific, measurable improvement goals were established by each organizational area.
+The leaders involved could perform the work with any mix of resources they chose: internal resources, The Lab’s resources, or others.
 The Lab maintains a three-tiered service-offering structure (plus ongoing post-implementation support) to make this as flexible and sustainable as possible for clients:

-The Lab provided hassle-free post-implementation hourly sustainability support for this client to maintain automations, process standardization, and operational data analytics models implemented during the Phase II engagement.
+The Lab provided hassle-free, post-implementation, hourly sustainability support for this client to maintain automations, process standardization, and operational data analytics models implemented during the Phase II engagement.
 If the client’s team was not up-skilled enough to perform any needed automation updates, they leaned on The Lab for Tier 3-level support.
-If analytics dashboards required additional views or data connected, The Lab’s team was a simple phone call away.
+If analytics dashboards required additional views created or data connection revisions, The Lab’s team was a simple phone call away.

 Improvement Examples, Service and Distribution Standardization